 First up, we have this straight bar cable curl, which offers the added benefit of a little instability compared to the standard dumbbell variation.
 This will lead to higher activity in the biceps.
 It also leads to a much better bar path and resistance profile.

 The dumbbell curl has a little load going through the biceps at the very start and end of the rep and places most of the tension on the mid-range of the movement.
-The cable keeps the tension on the biceps constantly and leads to the biceps getting challenged throughout the entirety of the exercise.
-Bigger Biceps
+The cable keeps the tension on the biceps constantly and leads to the biceps getting challenged throughout the entirety of the exercise. -All for Bigger Biceps-

 When performing this exercise, it’s important that we keep the elbows fixed throughout the movie and pull in an arc motion towards the body.
 This is what’s going to lead to the highest activation in the biceps.